by Dave Scott

 Make sure that you put everything in plastic baggies so your stuff won't get wet, plus the baggies will come in handy for collecting plants and/or hauling and storing water.

-Learn more- check our our Wilderness Survival Courses.
+Learn about our Wilderness Survival Courses.